IUREDCap/auto-notify-module/README.md

 The Auto-Notify Module is a REDCap external module that enables admins to send e-mail notifications to users.

-This module is similar to the E-mail Users functionality built in to REDCap but has the following additional features:
+Auto-Notify is similar to the E-mail Users functionality built into REDCap, but it was developed to provide the following additional features:

 * **Scheduling.** Notifications can be scheduled to be sent at a future time or recurringly.
 * **Flexible Specification of Recipients.** Notification recipients can be specified using built-in forms or custom queries created using a query builder.
 * **Message Variables.** Notification messages can contain variables, e.g., [last_name] for the recipient's last name.

+Since Auto-Notify was originally developed, message variables (called "dynamic variables") have been added to REDCap's Email Users page, and it is possible that more of the above features will be added in the future.

-The interface for this external module is accessed through the Control Center in REDCap.
+The interface for the Auto-Notify external module is accessed through the Control Center in REDCap.
 After the module has been installed, there should be a link to it on the left-hand side of the page in the External Modules section in the Control Center.
 There is no project-based interface for this external module.